actingweb/actingwebdemo/actingweb-spec.rst

 authentication.
 If “creator” is not supplied, “creator” MUST be the default username.

-The 'trustee' value is a URI pointing to the root URI of an actor that will act as a validator and manager of trust relationships for the new actor.
+The 'trustee_root' value is a URI pointing to the root URI of an actor that will act as a validator and manager of trust relationships for the new actor.
 This is typically used when another actor is instantiating a new actor to get access to some new functionality.